 This paper also relates to the literature that emphasizes the importance of "embeddedness" of bureaucrats i.e., bureaucrats' social relationships with others (Granovetter, 1985) (see Ashraf and Bandiera (2018) for a review).
 While existing studies have focused on bureaucrats' (downward) embeddedness or their relationship with citizens (Tsai, 2007; Mangla, 2015; Ricks, 2016; Bhavnani and Lee, 2018), and their (upward) embeddedness with the politicians (Toral, 2022; Hassan, 2020), this paper contributes to the literature that highlights the importance of intra-organization embeddedness of bureaucrats for talent allocation.
-This paper relates to the work of Arai and Nakazawa (2022) who examine peer effects in promotions within a developed country context, finding that junior employees who work in the same division as a future executive during their first five years are more likely to be promoted to chief executive compared to those who do not.
-I contribute to this literature by examining a developing country context, utilizing unique data on ability and social ties.
-My findings demonstrate that even in developing countries with high levels of corruption, discretion can be leveraged for meritocratic promotions of high-ability juniors.
+This paper relates to the work of Arai and Nakazawa (2021) who examine peer effects in promotions within a developed country context, finding that junior employees who work in the same division as a future executive during their first five years are more likely to be promoted to chief executive compared to those who do not.
+I complement this work by studying a developing country context and compiling unique data on the ability and social ties of these junior bureaucrats and showing that even in such contexts connections can be leveraged for meritocratic promotions of high ability juniors.